Behavioral Intervention Team

 - The Chair (or designee) will make parental notifications.

-Interim Vice President for Student Affairs and Diversity
+Vice President for Student Affairs and Diversity

-- The Interim Vice President will assume the position of Chair when the Associate Dean and Assistant Dean of Students are not available.
+- The Vice President will assume the position of Chair when the Associate Dean and Assistant Dean of Students are not available.

-AVP of Public Safety and Chief of Police (law enforcement member)
+Associate Vice President for Public Safety and Chief of Police (law enforcement member)